yikyam66/Coursework-DNN-Cat-Classification/README.md

 ## Project Description

 This project implements a deep neural network for image classification, specifically to distinguish between cat and non-cat images.
-It's part of a programming assignment from the "Neural Networks and Deep Learning" course, which is likely part of the Deep Learning Specialization on Coursera.
+It's part of a programming assignment from the "Neural Networks and Deep Learning" course, which is likely part of the Deep Learning Specialization by DeepLearning.AI on Coursera.

 ## Key Features